uic-evl/CS529HW1/README.md

 }
 ~~~

 This includes premade calls designed to go inside javascript event calls.
-We also need a div selection with certain css properties to make the position work. add this code into App.css.
+We also need a div selection with certain css properties to make the position work.
+This code has been in App.css.

 ~~~text
 .tooltip {